sajidrahman/sajidrahman.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Sajidur Rahman, commonly called as *'Sajid'* (pronounced as 'SA-ZID').
-I am a graduate research assistant working in the **Institute for Cybersecurity Research Center at University of Florida**.
-I am co-advised by Profs.
+My name is Sajid Rahman, commonly called as *'Sajid'* (pronounced as 'SA-ZID').
+I am an applied scientist in Google Cloud Security (Team Mandiant), working at the intersection of cybersecurity and machine learning.

+I completed my Ph.D. in Computer Science from the University of Florida, while working as a graduate research assistant at the **Institute for Cybersecurity Research Center at University of Florida**.
+I was co-advised by Profs.
 [Vincent Bindschaedler](https://www.cise.ufl.edu/bindschaedler-vincent/) and [Byron Williams](https://www.cise.ufl.edu/williams-byron/).

 My research work intersects the following cross-cutting areas:

-- Security and Privacy Engineering
+- Security and Privacy Threat Modeling
 - Deep Learning
 - Human-centered Computing